 Q: What is “Non-Commercial” Use?

-The term "non-commercial” means using the software to deploy a product or a system for which (a) is not undertaken for profit, or (b) is not intended to produce works, services, or data for commercial use, or (c) is neither conducted, nor funded, by a person or an entity engaged in the commercial use, application or exploitation of works similar to the software.
+Non-commercial deployments include any type of deployment in non-profit organizations, experimental deployments to learn or test viability of the software, and those for personal use.
+The term "non-commercial” means using the software to deploy a product or system that is (a) not undertaken for profit, and (b) not intended to produce works, services, or data for commercial use, and (c) neither conducted, nor funded, by a person or an entity engaged in the commercial use, application or exploitation of works similar to the software.

 Q: What Can I Use as an Enterprise User?

-The binary packages of the Enterprise Edition with the production-ready version of OpenNebula and the Enterprise Tools are distributed under a commercial license governed by the OpenNebula Subscription Agreement.
-You can use these packages to build and manage a cloud infrastructure on a total number of hosts for which subscription fees have been paid.
+While the source code of the Enterprise Edition of OpenNebula is distributed under the Apache License 2.0, the binary packages of the Enterprise Edition with the production-ready version of OpenNebula and the Enterprise Tools are distributed under a commercial license governed by the OpenNebula Subscription Agreement.
+The Enterprise Edition of OpenNebula is updated and released every 6 months and is maintained through the Customer Portal.
+OpenNebula Systems releases regular maintenance versions with minor features and bug fixes for the Enterprise Edition, as well as LTS versions to reduce the risk, expense, and disruption of software deployment.
+You can use these enterprise packages to build and manage a cloud infrastructure on a total number of hosts for which subscription fees have been paid.

 Q: What Support Channels are Available?

 Enterprise Support is delivered exclusively through our existing customer portal at OpenNebula.pro.
 We continue to maintain community discourse and GitHub for collaborating with the community at large.

 Q: Do I Have to Purchase a Subscription for Every Cloud?